 Training at the intersection of social work and criminal justice.

 The IJRD Post-Master’s Fellowship is the first of its kind at the intersection of social work and criminal justice.
-We are actively recruiting current and recent graduates of accredited master’s in social work programs to join our team.
-The full-time, 36-month Fellowship is designed to prepare graduates for clinical and research work as part of a multidisciplinary team.
+We are actively recruiting recent graduates of accredited master’s in social work programs to join our team.
+The full-time, paid Fellowship is designed to prepare MSW graduates for clinical and research work as part of a multidisciplinary team.

 IJRD is a pioneering research center— the first-of-its-kind in a College of Social Work—and we are focused on preparing the profession of social work to practice and research with justice-involved adults and their families.
 We conduct ground-breaking research to develop individual, family, and community well-being, promote racial and economic equality, and change conventional criminal justice outcomes at all stages of criminal justice system involvement.
 IJRD engages in research, training, and development and integrates adaptive technology practices to expand our reach.
 On the front end of the criminal justice system, we work to expand deferred prosecution and other innovative prosecutorial diversion programs; infuse social work into public defense offices; reduce the collateral consequences of incarceration through policy reform; and, at reentry, implement longitudinal clinical trials on an innovative interventions across the country.
 Come join our team and help individuals who are involved with the criminal justice system to expand their well-being and reach their full human potential.